Abhra-Debroy/Udacity-ML-Capstone/README.md

-# Udacity_ML
+# Udacity-ML-Capstone
-Udacity  machine learning project done by me
+Udacity  machine learning capstone project done by me

-This Repository include following learning projects
+### Software Requirements
-1. Projects from Machine Learning Foundation
+Python version: 3.5

-2. Projects from Machine Learning Nanodegree (old) term1
+The software requirements are mentioned in the requirements.txt file in top level directory.
+To install these dependencies, use the command:-

-3. Projects from Machine Learning Nanodegree new
+pip3 install -r requirements.txt